High Protein Weight Loss Calculator

 How Much Protein Is Too Much?

 While protein is vital, moderation matters.
 The safe upper limit for most adults is 2.2 grams per kilogram (1 gram per pound) of body weight daily.
-Exceeding this long-term may strain kidneys in susceptible individuals.
+This value reflects an upper range commonly studied in athletic populations, not a strict safety cutoff.

 Warning Signs of Excess Protein